 Another year, another raft of new legislation for landlords.
 Whether you are a seasoned hand or new to your role as a landlord, it can be difficult keeping up with the seemingly endless flow of new legislation, rules and regulations.

-As we reported several months' ago, a surprising percentage of landlords simply fail to keep themselves up to date with recently introduced changes to the law that affects their business.
+A surprising percentage of landlords simply fail to keep themselves up to date with recently introduced changes to the law that affect their business.

 To help you navigate that maze, therefore, here is a brief review of what you need to look out for during the course of 2020:

 - with effect from the 1st of April, you will be breaking the law by letting your property if its energy performance rating is less than a category E;

 - new Minimum Energy Efficiency Standards (MEES) were introduced in 2018 for all tenancies created after the 1st of April of that year;